It’s even better when the system is simple, free, and bursting with value.

 Because the others lacked this level of detail for why Manilla.com might be a good fit for you and how it actually works.

 - Don’t like their current bill tracking system (or don’t have one)

 - Are sick of getting vendor and financial statements in the mail and the filing/shredding that comes with it

 - Want a complete view of points earned in various vendor loyalty programs

-- Need to reduce their amount of paper
+- Need to reduce their stacks of paper

 - Wish to spend less time and energy keeping up with online accounts

-I have to hand it to the Manilla website designers.
+I have to hand it to the Manilla.com website designers.

-This also gives you a great look into your initial use of Manilla and some insider understanding to maximize your profile options.
+This also gives you a great look into your initial use of Manilla.com and some insider understanding to maximize your profile options.

-I’d also like to note what Manilla did well during my sign up and vendor linking process.
-Actually, I don’t think I’ve seen any online vendor do it better.
+I’ll also note what Manilla.com did well during my sign up and vendor linking process.

 - I could link to just about every household and financial vendor I had a relationship with.

 - You enter log on information for vendors one at a time, but they don’t attempt to verify the information until it’s entered for all providers.
 This speeds up the overall process by not interrupting the linking part.